jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

          system modify --vswitch_type |ovs-dpdk|

-      Default recommendation for an |AIO|-controller is to use a single core for |OVS-DPDK| vswitch.
+      Default recommendation for an |AIO|-controller is to use a single core for |OVS-DPDK| vSwitch.

       .. code-block:: bash

         # assign 1 core on processor/numa-node 0 on controller-0 to vswitch
-        system host-cpu-modify -f vswitch -p0 0 controller-0
+        system host-cpu-modify -f vswitch -p0 1 controller-0

-      When using |OVS-DPDK|, configure 1G of huge pages for vSwitch memory on each |NUMA| node where vswitch is running on the host.
+      When using |OVS-DPDK|, configure 1G of huge pages for vSwitch memory on each |NUMA| node on the host.
 It is recommended to configure 1x 1G huge page (-1G 1) for vSwitch memory on each |NUMA|
-      node where vswitch is running on host.
+      node on the host.

       However, due to a limitation with Kubernetes, only a single huge page size is supported on any one host.
-If your application |VMs| require 2M huge pages, then configure 500x 2M huge pages (-2M 500) for vSwitch memory on each |NUMA| node where vswitch is running on host.
+If your application |VMs| require 2M huge pages, then configure 500x 2M huge pages (-2M 500) for vSwitch memory on each |NUMA| node on the host.

       .. code-block::

          # Assign 1x 1G huge page on processor/numa-node 0 on controller-0 to vswitch
          system host-memory-modify -f vswitch -1G 1 controller-0 0

+         # Assign 1x 1G huge page on processor/numa-node 1 on controller-0 to vswitch
+         system host-memory-modify -f vswitch -1G 1 controller-0 1

       .. important::